Continued personal medical exclusions (CPME) is an underwriting option you have with Private Health Insurance if you’re looking to change provider.

 You may need to serve a set period with your current insurer without having any further treatment to be eligible to switch.

-Health & Wellbeing Expert at Drewberry
+Health & Wellbeing Specialist at Drewberry

 Insurers offer most Health Insurance policies on a moratorium basis.
-This usually involves a rolling moratorium, whereby your insurer initially excludes any medical condition you’ve had in the 5 years leading up to your policy’s start date.
+This usually involves a rolling moratorium, whereby your insurer initially excludes any medical condition you’ve had in the five years leading up to your policy’s start date.

+So what happens if you switch insurers in the middle of this period?
 In this case, you’ll likely need to consider continued moratorium (CMORI) underwriting.

 Imagine you’re part way through a moratorium for a particular medical condition.
 For example, say it’s been a year on your current policy without any advice, medication or treatment for a condition.
 You have another year on the policy before the insurer will consider covering that condition.